History of the Macedonians (ethnic group): Christianization and adoption of Cyrillic alphabet

 The historical phenomenon of Christianization, the conversion of individuals to Christianity or the conversion of entire peoples at once, also includes the practice of converting pagan practices, pagan religious imagery, pagan sites and the pagan calendar to Christian uses.
 After Roman Empire was declared a Christian Empire by Theodosius I in 389, laws were passed against pagan practices over the course of the following years.
-The Slavic tribes in Macedonia accepted the Christianity as their own religion around the 9th century mainly during the reign of prince Boris I of Bulgaria.
+The Slavic tribes in Macedonia accepted Christianity as their own religion around the 9th century mainly during the reign of prince Boris I of Bulgaria.
 The Christianization of Bulgaria was the process of converting 9th century medieval Bulgaria to Christianity as state religion.

 The creators of the Glagolitic alphabet were the Byzantine Christian monks Saint Cyril and Saint Methodius.
 Under the guidance of the Patriarchate at Constantinople they were promoters of Christianity and initiated Slavic literacy among the Slavic people.
 They developed their alphabet from their extensive knowledge of the local Slavic dialect spoken in the hinterland of Thessaloniki, which became the basis for Old Church Slavonic, the first literary Slavic language.
-Their work was accepted in early medieval Bulgaria and continued by the St.Clement of Ohrid, creator of the Cyrillic script and St.Naum of Ohrid as founders of the Ohrid Literary School.
+Their work was accepted in early medieval Bulgaria and continued by Clement of Ohrid, creator of the Cyrillic script and Naum of Ohrid as founders of the Ohrid Literary School.
 Cyril and Methodius evangelized from Constantinople into the Balkans In the legacy of Cyril and Methodius, carried on by Clement and Naum, the development of Slavic literacy was crucial in preventing assimilation of the Slavs either by cultures to the North or by the Greek culture to the south.

-The introduction of Slavic liturgy paralleled Boris I' continued development of churches and monasteries throughout his realm.
+The introduction of Slavic liturgy paralleled Boris I's continued development of churches and monasteries throughout his realm.